planck-repl/planck/site/src/performance.md

 Planck uses a (naïve) file timestamp mechanism to know if cache files are stale, and it additionally looks at comments like the following

 ```
-// Compiled by ClojureScript 1.8.18 {:static-fns true}
+// Compiled by ClojureScript 1.8.51 {:static-fns true, :elide-asserts true}
 ```

 in the compiled JavaScript to see if the files are applicable.
 If a file can’t be used, it is replaced with an updated copy.

 Planck's cache invalidation strategy is _naïve_ because it doesn’t attempt to do sophisticated dependency graph analysis.
 So, there may be corner cases where you have to manually delete the contents of your cache directory, especially if the cached code involved macroexpansion and macro definitions have changed, for example.

+> Planck's caching mechanism is compatible with the static function dispatch and assert mechanisms described below.
+In short, if you have cached code that does not match the current settings for static functions or asserts, then it will not be eligible for loading and will be replaced with freshly-compiled JavaScript as needed.

 ### Static Dispatch